menu

 Demographics

-The population of Kotzebue overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Kotzebue, 21.64% have at least a bachelor's degree.
+In terms of college education, Kotzebue is nearly on par with the US average for all cities of 21.84%: 19.34% of adults 25 and older in Kotzebue have a bachelor's degree or advanced degree.

 Kotzebue is an extremely ethnically-diverse city.
 The people who call Kotzebue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kotzebue residents report their race to be Native American, followed by White.
-Important ancestries of people in Kotzebue include Irish, German, Swedish, English, and Italian.
+Important ancestries of people in Kotzebue include Irish, German, Swedish, European, and English.

 The most common language spoken in Kotzebue is English.
 Other important languages spoken here include Native American languages and Spanish.